Prince Charles and Camilla wrap up Platinum Jubilee visit in Northwest Territories - The Turtle Island News

 THE CANADIAN PRESS

-YELLOWKNIFE- Prince Charles and Camilla, Duchess of Cornwall, landed Thursday in Yellowknife, where they were to speak with First Nations chiefs on the final day of their royal visit that has focused on Indigenous issues and climate change.
+YELLOWKNIFE-Prince Charles and Camilla, Duchess of Cornwall, took part in a ceremonial lighting of a fire on a First Nation in the Northwest Territories as the royal visit wraps up with a focus on Indigenous issues and climate change.

-The couple were greeted on the tarmac by Yellowknife Mayor Rebecca Alty and Margaret Thom, the commissioner of the Northwest Territories.
+They were greeted by a large group at the Yellowknives Dene First Nation community of Dettah.
+The First Nation east of Yellowknife has a population of just over 200 people and dozens came out to shake hands with the couple.

-They were also presented with flowers wrapped in birch tree bark by a young student from the K’alemi Dene School, who was wearing an orange ribbon skirt.
+Many of those who came were wearing orange clothing and other items with the words “every child matters” representing the legacy of residential schools.

 The three-day tour began Tuesday in Newfoundland and Labrador, where Prince Charles recognized the visit came at an important moment.